 Yes!
 You can make the frosting the night before.

+Store it in a bowl covered with plastic wrap in the fridge.
 When ready to use, bring the frosting to room temperature and rewhip if you want to regain that creaminess.

+Let each cupcake come to room temperature prior to serving.
 Or you can warm each cupcake in the microwave for 5-10 seconds.
 Be careful not to burn your mouth on hot marshmallow, frosting and cake.

 I do not recommend freezing these cupcakes once assembled.
 The marshmallow and graham cracker do not defrost well.

-Other S'mores Recipes You'll Love
+More S'mores Recipes You'll Love

 Did you try this recipe?
 Please leave me a ⭐ review below!